 Woodard Girls Upper Sixth

-Woodard aims to produce young adults who recognise their worth and the value and role of others in our community; all part of a 21st century education preparing students for university life and the world of work.
+Woodard Girls aims to produce young adults who recognise their worth and the value and role of others in our community; all part of a 21st-century education preparing students for university life and the world of work.
 Our job is to provide a supportive co-educational environment for the Upper Sixth students.
 Here, they can develop educationally, spiritually, and morally into well-rounded, compassionate, thoughtful and aspirational individuals.

 Woodard Boys and Woodard Girls are housed in the impressive Godwin Hall, a purpose-built, en suite boarding and day house, officially opened by the eponymous old Ardinian, Charles Godwin, in 2013.